 What is more costly – rehab for everyone who needs it or letting addiction go untreated?
 Yes, that’s a trick question because the cost to health and well-being and in lives lost when addiction goes untreated cannot be measured.
 If that weren’t enough, the cost in economic loss and societal harm related to addiction in the US is $1.5 trillion annually.
 The cost of inpatient rehab – the most effective option for relapse prevention in the long term – can be high; however, there is a range of options from free or mostly free government programs to luxury rehab centers and everything in between.

-Mile High Recovery in Denver, Colorado, works with you to figure out how to finance your inpatient rehab, starting with insurance verification.
+Mile High Recovery Center in Denver, Colorado, works with you to figure out how to finance your inpatient rehab, starting with insurance verification.
 If you have questions about options in Denver, reach out to Mile High today via phone – 303-268-2144 – or online form.
 We will answer all your questions about the cost of residential rehab.

 How Much Does Inpatient Rehab Cost?